ccroft6/Ethereum_Blockchain_Wallet/README.md

 To interact with this file and open your own streamlit web interface using the streamlit code written in `fintech_finder.py`:
 1. Fork the repository
 2. Clone the forked repository to your local machine `git clone <repo_name>`
 3. Open Ganache and copy the mnemonic found at the top of your Ganache application and paste it into the "SAMPLE.env" file.
-Then, rename the file as ".env"
-`MNEMONIC = '<paste your mnemonic here>'`
+Then, rename the file as ".env".
+Example: `MNEMONIC = '<paste your mnemonic here>'`
-4. In the `candidate_database`, copy any address (besides the first one) from Ganache and paste it in the list for each fintech professional
+4. In the `candidate_database` of the `fintech_finder.py` file, copy any address (besides the first one) from Ganache and paste an address for each fintech professional in the list
 5. Open your terminal and change your current working directory to the location where these files are stored
 6. Activate the environment and launch streamlit:
     ```